 Shoplifting is not limited to the mere act of taking something from a store without paying for it.
 If you change the price tag on an item to avoid paying the full cost, or if you eat food in a grocery store without paying for it, you are shoplifting.
-When you find yourself accused of shoplifting, it can be easy to assume these accusations are no big deal since this is one of the most common juvenile crimes out there, but these charges can leave you in jail, which is why it is critical to hire a Vista theft lawyer if you have been accused of this crime.
+When you find yourself accused of shoplifting, it can be easy to assume these accusations are no big deal since this is one of the most common crimes out there, particularly among juvenile offenders, but these charges can leave you in jail, which is why it is critical to hire a Vista shoplifting lawyer if you have been accused of this crime.

 Shoplifting Charges in California